texhex/BiosSledgehammer/README.md

 # The general format is NAME==VALUE
 Version==1.08

-# Leading or trailing white spaces are ignored so this is the same as the line before
+# Leading or trailing white spaces are ignored
- Version == 1.08
+ Version2 == 3.7

-# Empty line are ignored, add as many as you wish
+# Empty line are ignored, add as many as you see fit
 ```

 ## <a name="logfile">Logfile</a>